 Mass spectrometry based Host Cell Protein identification and quantification

-The proteins were separated by 1D SDS PAGE and visualized by silver staining.
-The protein bands were digested with trypsin and the proteins identified by MALDI MS/MS peptide mapping and database searching.
+We separated proteins by 1D SDS PAGE and visualized by silver staining.
+Then we digested the protein bands with trypsin and the proteins identified by MALDI MS/MS peptide mapping and database searching.
 In total, 8 specific HCPs were identified.

 The protein identities and information about physical properties, such as pI, Mw, and hydrophobicity can guide further protein purification and process development for phase III.
-An advantage compared to ELISA-based HCP assays is that the MS HCP assay provides the identities of the contaminating HCPs and does not require time-consuming development of antibodies.
+An advantage compared to ELISA-based HCP assays is that the MS HCP assay provides the identities of the contaminating HCPs.
+Also, it does not require time-consuming development of antibodies.

 - Immediate solution